Part One of Your Goal Setting Master Series

 You ready?
 Let’s go!

-The Most Important Phase of Goal Setting – The Pregame
+The Most Important Phase of Personal Goal Setting – The Pregame

 To have the highest chance of success, there is some prework you HAVE TO do!
 As any good baker knows you can’t just jump in and start mixing, you have to prep your surface, get eggs & butter at room temp and read your instructions!